scholars and staff and diverse international visitors make UCLA Law a focal

 Tendayi Achiume, Assistant Professor of Law, pursues research and teaching in the areas of international human rights law, international refugee law, comparative immigration law, and international criminal justice.
+In 2016 she co-chaired the American Society of International Law's Annual Meeting.
 After graduating from Yale Law School she clerked for Deputy Chief Justice Dikgang Moseneke and Justice Yvonne Mokgoro on the Constitutional Court of South Africa.
 Following her clerkships, she was awarded the Bernstein International Human Rights Fellowship to work for the Refugee and Migrant Rights Project unit at Lawyers for Human Rights in Johannesburg.
 She also taught on the faculty of the International Human Rights Exchange Programme based at the University of the Witswatersrand, before joining the New York office of Sullivan & Cromwell LLP as a litigation associate.

 Nan D. Hunter Legal Scholarship Director at the Williams Institute

 and Professor of Law and Associate Dean for Graduate Programs at Georgetown

 University Law Center.
 She co-authored (with William Eskridge) the law

 now in its third edition, and has published dozens of law review articles in

 the fields of sexuality and gender law and health law.
 Before beginning

 her teaching career, Dean Hunter founded the LGBT Rights and AIDS Projects at

 the national ACLU headquarters in New York.
 During the Clinton

 Administration, she served as Deputy General Counsel at the U.S. Department of